freer4/elevuetor/elevuetor-dotnet/README.md

-# EfVueMantle
+# ElevuetorDotNet
-A package connecting Entity Framework Core data to EfVueCrust
+A package connecting Entity Framework Core data to elevuetor-js

 What this project aims to do, ideally, is allow data models from .net applications to be understood and interacted with by Vue3 applications.